You’ll agree with me when I say:

 Life isn’t possible without a good shower head… Or is it?

-But finding that “Good” shower head isn’t easy…
+But finding a “Good” shower head isn’t easy…

 Just search for “shower heads” and you’ll see thousands of shower heads available on the internet.